wmde/wikimedia.de/README.md

 ### Updating to a new version

 1. `git pull` - get the latest version of the site
-2. `composer update` - update the dependencies
+2. `composer install` - install the dependencies